1. Cultural policy system

 - The care and supervision of artistic education;

-The Ministry of Culture and National Heritage includes the Minister's Political Cabinet and the following organisational units:
+The Ministry of Culture and National Heritage includes the Minister's Political Cabinet and the 21 organisational units.

 The Minister of Culture and National Heritage also appoints specific cultural institutions that support a given field of culture.
 These are, for example: the Institute of Music and Dance, the Book Institute, the Adam Mickiewicz Institute (responsible for the promotion of Polish culture abroad), the Zbigniew Raszewski Theatre Institute, the National Heritage Board of Poland and the Fryderyk Chopin Institute.
 These institutes conduct regranting and research activities, organise festivals and competitions, cooperate with different stakeholders and international partners, etc.